Chefs Notes

 With one minute to spare, the pasta was plated and ready to serve.

-It seems like there really isn't too much to this dish and that's because there isn't.
+There really isn't too much to this dish and that's because there doesn't need to be.
 It is a few ingredients, tossed with pasta, cheese, and cream.
 That's it.
 What's more than that, everyone is going to love it.
+I suggest serving this with a salad to add some greens and a few more vegetables into the meal.
+It can be thrown together while the pasta is in the oven.

 3 Cheese Ham and Broccoli Penne